 AN INTERNATIONAL CONSORTIUM

-The legal structure chosen by EURECOM -a Consortium- reinforces this international facet of the school by bringing together academic partners and industrial partners from around the world: TELECOM ParisTech, Aalto University (Helsinki), Politecnico di Torino, Technische Universität München, Norwegian University of Science and Technology, Chalmers University of Technology, Czech Technical University in Prague, BMW Group Research and Technology, Symantec, SAP, IABG as well of the Principality of Monaco as an institutional member.
+The legal structure chosen by EURECOM -a Consortium- reinforces this international facet of the school by bringing together academic partners and industrial partners from around the world: TELECOM ParisTech, Aalto University (Helsinki), Politecnico di Torino, Technische Universität München, Norwegian University of Science and Technology, Chalmers University of Technology, Czech Technical University in Prague, BMW Group Research and Technology, Orange, Symantec, SAP, IABG as well of the Principality of Monaco as an institutional member.

 Each partner takes part in EURECOM' statutory authorities and has thus an impact on the content of the curriculum and research.